 Washing your glasses using unscented dish soap then letting air dry can help.
 The dish soap creates a layer that is harder for the fog to stick to your glasses.
 The water can be room temperature because extremely hot water can mess up the lenses.
 Make sure when you clean them after they air dry to use a microfiber cloth.
 If you don’t have a microfiber cloth then come by our Broken Arrow vision clinic and pick up a free one!

 So Collinsville, we hope these tips help you out.
 Whether you’re trying to see the calorie count on some Golden Oreos or simply trying to maintain eye contact with your spouse over dinner, this list should help you prevent foggy lenses that make wearing your glasses with your mask unbearable.
+Lastly, if you can’t stop fogging up the glasses contact lenses may be the route to go.
 For more ideas and tips check out some of our other blog posts.
 Thanks for reading!

 Your friends at Collinsville Primary Eyecare and your EyeDoctor near me!
 For more information about glasses you can check out our blog about blue blocker lenses or any of our other Tips and Tricks post here.